Symplectic foliated fillings of sphere cotangent bundles: Introduction

+It is significant that Theorems \ref{thm:cptleaf} and \ref{thm:ah} apply to both strong and weak symplectic foliated fillings, because in general, weak symplectic forms exist for a much wider class of foliations than the strong counterpart.
+For example, a compact strong symplectic foliation is {\em taut} in the sense that any point has a transversal loop passing through it.
+So, the Reeb foliation on $\bS^3$ does not have a strong symplectic form but it has a weak symplectic form.
+In higher dimensions, Mitsumatsu \cite{Mit} constructed a weak symplectic foliation on $\bS^5$ that contains a compact separating leaf, and is therefore, not taut.
+There is no known strong symplectic foliation on $\bS^5$.

-\textbf{Acknowledgements.} The authors thank Klaus Niederkruger, Dishant Pancholi, \'Alvaro del Pino and Chris Wendl for discussions.
-FP is supported by the Spanish Research Projects SEV-2015-0554, MTM2016-79400-P, and MTM2015-72876-EXP.
+\textbf{Acknowledgements.} The authors thank Klaus Niederkr\"uger, Dishant Pancholi, \'Alvaro del Pino and Chris Wendl for discussions.
+FP is supported by the Spanish Research Projects CEX2019-000904-S.554 and PID2022-142024NB-I00.
 SV is grateful for the support of the grant 612534 MODULI within the 7th European Union Framework Programme.